lubuntu-team/manual/source/3/3.1/3.1.8/lxqt-sudo.rst

 Chapter 3.1.8 LXQt sudo
 =======================

-LXQt-sudo is a way to launch graphical applications with administrative privileges.
+LXQt-sudo is the default way to launch graphical applications with administrative privileges on Lubuntu.

 Usage
 ------